PowerDNS/pdns/docs/tsig.rst

     curl -X PUT -d  '{ "master_tsig_key_ids" : ["MY_TSIG_KEY"] }' https://ns001.domain.something/api/v1/servers/localhost/zones/mydomain.something -H 'X-API-Key: MySuperSecretAPIPassword'

-A packet authorized and authenticated by a TSIG signature will gain access to a zone even if the remote IP address is not otherwise allowed to AXFR a zone.

 .. _tsig-provision-signed-notify-axfr:

 Provisioning signed notification and AXFR requests